ME3-HECM/final-project-bhum-narkchaiya/README.md

 - Set up timer TMR0 interrupt

 ## 2. Calibration

 ### i.
-Stopping Distance
+Color Interpretation
+The calibration sequence for color will store the LRGB values for the 8 colors in an array.
+This will be used later in 4.ii to interpret the card during maze navigation.

+### ii.
+Card Detection
 The program will make use of the clear/"L" channel of the color-click board to determine when there is a card in front of the buggy.
 As the buggy navigates the maze, the light will be continuously recorded and checked.
 If the light levels experience a drop below a certain threshold, the buggy will stop.

-### ii.
-Color Detection
-The calibration sequence for color will store the LRGB values for the 8 colors in an array.
-This will be used later in 4.ii to interpret the card during maze navigation.
+To be robust, the bounds will be set between the highest and lowest "L" values of the colors.
+This happens to be white and blue, respectively.
 ## 3. Mode Selector
 There are two modes (easy/hard) that can be selected with the F2 and F3 buttons on the clicker board.
 The easy mode will be able to differentiate between red, blue, and green.
 Whereas, the hard mode will be able to interpret all 8 colors of the cards.
 ## 4. Maze Navigation